Consolidated tax regime

 Group taxation regime

 A group taxation regime is applicable to domestic companies that are wholly owned by a domestic company, foreign company, or individual ('group companies').
-Unlike the consolidated tax regime, the group taxation regime automatically applies to group companies.
+Unlike the group tax relief regime, the group taxation regime automatically applies to group companies.

-The key points of this regime are summarised as follows:
+The key points of this regime are as follows:

 If a corporation that is subject to corporation tax sells property to or buys property from a foreign-related person, or provides services or conducts other transactions with a foreign-related person, and consideration is received or paid by the corporation, the transaction is required to be carried out at an arm’s-length price for corporation tax purposes.

-A foreign-related person is a foreign corporation that maintains certain special relationships with the subject corporation, such as parent-subsidiary, brother-sister, or substantial control relationship.
+A foreign-related person is a foreign corporation that has a special relationship with the subject corporation, such as parent-subsidiary, brother-sister, or a substantial control relationship.

-The arm’s-length price for the sale or purchase of inventory may be determined using one of the following methods:
+The ‘most appropriate’ transfer pricing method to determine the arm’s-length price shall be determined using one of the following methods: